SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis.md

 ### Caller Transparency

 No caller code needs to change. `$LlmApiService$` is instantiated with the primary endpoint name as usual, and the service handles failover internally.
-All call sites — workflow nodes, memory/summarization, categorization, chat responders — inherit failover automatically.
+All call sites (workflow nodes, memory/summarization, categorization, chat responders) inherit failover automatically.